From a sentence to

 Delivery

 Choose your delivery method: export files for manual use, copy to clipboard for paste, or deploy live through the HTTP bridge.
-The bridge sends JavaScript commands directly to a running Packet Tracer session in real-time.
+The bridge streams commands to the MCP Control Center extension running inside Packet Tracer, which executes them in real-time.

 # Option A: Export artifacts